-The area around lake Anten and Gräfsnäs Castle Park, 20 minutes by car from Alingsås, is worth a visit.
-Here you will find a museum railway, formations from the ice age, a castle ruin and a lovely park with a playground.
+The area around lake Anten and Gräfsnäs Castle Park, 20 minutes by car from Alingsås, is well worth a visit.
+Here you will find a museum railway, formations from the ice age, a castle ruin and a lovely park and playground.

-The Retro Route offer a retrospective view at the design, fashion, trends and technology from the 1950’s to the 1970’s.
-Along the Retro Route many treasures from this era can be found, ranging from cafés and old petrol stations to shops, restaurants, museums and much more.
+The Retro Route offers a retrospective view at the design, fashion, trends and technology from the 1950’s to the 1970’s.
+Along the route you will find many treasures from the past, such as autenthic cafés, old petrol stations, restaurants, museums and more.

 Bjärke is an old district in the northern part of the Alingsås municipality and consists of the resorts Sollebrunn, Gräfsnäs, Stora Mellby, Skinny, Långared and Gendalen with the surrounding countryside.
 Loo, Kvarnabo, Anten and Lagmansered can also be included here.